 Business

-Head of Department:
+Head of Department: Mr R Graham graham@tahs.net

-Mr M Pollitt

-pollitt@tahs.net
+17

 A Level - Exam Board AQA

-Studying Business is beneficial to any student who will one day enter the world of work.
-All organisations have to work within budgets and have to improve efficiency to fend off competition or to encourage more customers to spend their disposable incomes with them.
+The world in which we live is dominated by businesses big and small.
+A Level Business is an exciting and interesting subject which can help you to understand the world in which we live.
+Businesses are dynamic organisations which reflect the values of society and the people working within them.
+A study of business will help you to gain an insight into both.

 COURSE ENTRY REQUIREMENTS

 There is no requirement to have previously studied Business in Years 10 and 11.
 If you have studied it previously we would prefer students to have achieved a grade 6 or higher.
 To be successful in studying Business it is advised that students have at least a 5 in English and Maths plus a good number of grades 5 across a number of subjects.

 We will develop student's knowledge and understanding of basic principles of Business whilst also developing key transferable skills such as the ability to work as a team and presentation skills.
 Throughout the two years students will learn about techniques from how to recruit staff, motivate them and train them to give your business a competitive advantage; to recognising the importance of key financial data such as profit and loss accounts and why businesses must monitor their financial performance at all times.
 Parts of this course are taught with the use of ICT and staff members try to use real business scenarios to develop and apply knowledge at all times.

 CORE SKILLS

 An economic understanding, become financially literate organisation skills, decision making skills, communication skills, problem solving, building confidence, presentation skills being able to work independently and as part of a team, The ability to make a reasoned judgement, critical thinking skills literacy development.

+ASSESSMENT

+A-level assessment consists of three x 2 hour written exams taken at the end of the two year course.
+Each exam will be worth a third of the A-level.
+All three papers will draw on material from the whole course, and will feature a range of question styles including multiple choice questions, short answer questions, essay questions, data response questions and case studies.

 POSSIBLE CAREER PATHS

 Studying Business will enable students to apply for a variety of courses at a degree level ranging from Business Management to Events Management or a wide variety of industrial positions in every type of organisation.

 ADDITIONAL OPPORTUNITIES

 We organise trips to revision sessions held by tutor2u.
 Year 12 students participate in an enterprise challenge and all students are offered the opportunity to participate in the investor challenge.

 EXTRA CURRICULAR/OPPORTUNITIES

 We organise trips to revision sessions held by tutor2u.
 Year 12 students participate in an enterprise challenge and all students are offered the opportunity to participate in the investor challenge.
 We offer an abroad trip to a variety of destinations that enable our students to analyse and understand international business.

 SUBJECT WORKS WELL WITH

 Psychology, Maths, Geography.